zhliau/fika-headless-docker/README.md

               capabilities: [gpu]
 ```

+# Debug
+- `USE_GRAPHICS` - disables the `-nographics` parameter when starting the dedicated client.
+This will significantly increase resource usage.
+- `XVFB_DEBUG` - enables debug output for xvfb (the virtual framebuffer)

 # TODO
-- [ ] Now that DGPU works via in-container X server, figure out why it makes no difference!
-Do we need to use VirtualGL still?
-- [ ] Overlay mount a custom `sptSettings/Graphics.ini` to set all graphics to Potato just for the container?
-- [ ] Support mounting host X socket to potentially support Windows docker hosts via Vcxsrv or an equivalent Windows X server
+- [ ] Support mounting host X socket to potentially support Windows docker hosts via Vcxsrv or an equivalent Windows X server.
+With -nographics maybe we don't even need to do this?
-- [ ] Re-using Client files by mounting the Fika.Dedicated.dll file?